 Clermont is French for "clear mountain" and this publication represents twenty-five years of the author's meandering along the byways of Clermont County's fascinating history.
 It is meant to be a collection of stories that interested the author and that he felt would interest the reader.
 From the prehistory of the county through the county's two hundred years of immigration, disasters, notoriety, wars, antislavery endeavors, agriculture and manufacturing, as well as a potpourri of miscellaneous stories, you will be unable to put this book down.

 A compelling story about the tumultuous times one Estonian family experienced during and after World War II.
 This story follows their escape from Communism and the encroaching Russian Red Army in Estonia, their life in a refugee camp in Germany, their arrival in the United States, and their experiences within the following few years thereafter.
 Ms. Martin also chronicles their visits back to Estonia, both before and after Estonian independence.
-The author includes expressions of her deep feelings in her poetry and that of others.

 The records indexed for this book are from original and microfilmed records.
 The index includes 8,153 entries.
 T. P. White and Sons Funeral Home originally was located in New Richmond, Ohio, and later in Mt.
 Washington in Hamilton County, Ohio, and presently is in a location that serves the population of both Hamilton and Clermont counties.